magomimmo/om-start-template/README.md

 # om-start

-A Leiningen template for creating [OM][1] projects compatible with editors/IDEs which are compliant with nREPL.
+A Leiningen template for creating [OM][1] projects compatible with an nREPL compliant editors/IDEs.

 ## Quick start